How to Visit Utah’s Most-Visited Forest

 One of the most visited destinations along the Wasatch Front is the Silver Lake boardwalk at the top of Big Cottonwood Canyon.
 It is a perfect place to escape the heat of the mid-summer, take in the stunning colors of fall and enjoy fresh snow on cross-country ski trails.

 Unfortunately, so are dirty diapers, tangled fishing lines and empty soda cans.
-It is ironic that people looking to escape the city life by heading up to the mountains may find more people and more trash than they would in downtown Salt Lake City.
+It is ironic that people looking to escape the city life by heading up to the mountains may in some cases find more people and more trash than they would on an average urban walk.

 Black bear, mountain lion and rattlesnakes — all animals which inhabit the Wasatch Front and can be seen in any of the canyons — certainly seem more dangerous than a moose, but these gangly creatures can weigh more than 1,000 pounds.
 Few animals are more dangerous than a mother moose worried that people are getting too close to her calf.